Diversity and Inclusion survey: Building a more inclusive future

 You'll be able to understand your organization's results with additional context provided by our global Inclusion benchmark.
 Use these insights to help shape your priorities.

 The Collective Intelligence of our global community provides actionable suggestions on how to make your workplace more inclusive.
-Guide your company on making improvements with these built-in inspirations from leading companies and research institutions.
+Guide your company on improving with these built-in inspirations from leading companies and research institutions.

-As the Head of Global Diversity and Inclusion at Mozilla, Larissa Shapiro has been using the Culture Amp platform to support the company’s diversity and inclusion initiatives for their 1,000-plus employees.
+As the Head of Global Diversity and Inclusion at Mozilla, Larissa Shapiro has been using the Culture Amp platform to support its diversity and inclusion initiatives for their 1,000-plus employees.

 The Diversity & Inclusion survey is available on the Culture Amp platform, where it’s easy to collect, understand, and act on feedback across the entire employee experience.